2018 Bhima Koregaon violence

-The 2018 Bhima Koregaon violence refers to violence during an annual celebratory gathering on 1 January 2018 at Bhima Koregaon to mark the 200th anniversary of the Battle of Bhima Koregaon.
-The violence and stone pelting by crowd on the gathering resulted in death of a 28-year old youth and injury to five others.
+The 2018 Koregaon Bhima riots refers to violence in the Indian state of Maharashtra during an annual celebratory gathering on 1 January 2018 at Koregaon Bhima to mark the 200th anniversary of the Battle of Koregaon Bhima.
+The violence and stone pelting by a crowd at the gathering resulted in the death of a 28-year old youth and injuries to five others.
 The annual celebration, also called Elgar Parishad convention, was organised by retired justices B. G. Kolse Patil and P. B. Sawant.
 Justice Sawant stated that the term "Elgar" meant loud invitation or loud declaration.

 Historical background

-Battle of Bhima Koregaon
+Battle of Koregaon Bhima

 The 1818 Battle of Koregaon is of importance for Dalits.
-On 1 January 1818, 800 troops of the East India Company's Bombay Presidency Army, A victory pillar (Vijay Sthamb) was erected in Koregaon by the British, commemorating the dead soldiers.
+On 1 January 1818, 834 troops of the East India Company's Bombay Presidency Army including around 500 soldiers of the 2nd Battalion of the 1st Regiment of Bombay Native Infantry, which was manned predominantly by Mahar soldiers (Even going by the casualties, the majority of those died in the battle (27 out of 49) were not Mahars), defeated a numerically superior (1000) force of the Maratha Peshwa Baji Rao II.
+A victory pillar (Vijay Sthamb) was erected in Koregaon by the British, commemorating the dead soldiers.
 In 1928, B. R. Ambedkar led the first commemoration ceremony here.
-Since then, on 1 January every year, Ambedkarites gather at Bhima Koregaon to celebrate their victory against the upper caste Peshwa regime of the Maratha Empire, whom they see as their oppressors.
+Since then, on 1 January every year, Ambedkarites gather at Bhima Koregaon to celebrate their victory against the upper caste regime of the Maratha Empire, whom they see as their oppressors.

 Vadhu Budruk trigger

-According to the facts, Emperor Aurangzeb killed and mutilated Chhatrapati Sambhaji Maharaj in 1689.
-Govind Mahar, from Vadhu Budruk (a village near Bhima Koregaon) collected the body parts and organised the last rites.
-The memorial for Sambhaji Maharaj is said to have been constructed by the Dalit Mahars of that village.
+It is believed, Emperor Aurangzeb killed and mutilated Chhatrapati Sambhaji Maharaj in 1689.
+It is claimed that Govind Mahar, from Vadhu Budruk (a village near Bhima Koregaon) collected the body parts and organised the last rites.
+The memorial for Sambhaji Maharaj is claimed to have been constructed by the Dalit Mahars of that village.
 Soon after, Govind Mahar’s tomb was constructed in the village after his death.
 But Marathas refused to accept the role played by Govind Mahar and other Mahars in the last rites of Sambhaji Maharaj as Marathas of that village do have surname as Shivle (means Stitched), and were increasingly vocal about in the days prior to the January violence at Bhima Koregaon in 2018.
 They had specific objection to a sign at the site that acknowledged the contributions of the Mahars.